-RPU staff compiled data on all water pipeline projects approved by the Board between 2013 and 2023, including both internally constructed projects and those completed by external contractors.
+RPU staff compiled data on all completed water pipeline projects (12-inches in diameter and smaller) approved by the Board between 2013 and 2023, including both internally constructed projects and those completed by external contractors.
 The financial data for each project is recorded in the City of Riverside's accounting system under the corresponding Work Order.

 While each project is unique, a normalized pipeline cost comparison can be made by dividing the total capitalized project cost by the equivalent inch-diameter per foot of pipeline installed.
 This methodology allows for a more consistent comparison across different projects consisting of varying pipeline diameters.
+This analysis includes all costs to complete each project.